Qbix/auth/README.md

 ## Identity

 An identity claim can be hosted by any site at a url.
 It consists of text which contains
-* the public key of a of a [private-public key pair](https://en.wikipedia.org/wiki/Public-key_cryptography)
+* the public key of a [private-public key pair](https://en.wikipedia.org/wiki/Public-key_cryptography)
 * a timestamp or something similar
 * which apps to use for authentication (optional)
 * additional public keys for [identity conflict resolution](#compromise) (optional)